⟵ hearthere ⟶

 Search — search, the result of which is shown in json.

-The field h_get_updates is responsible for showing the search button in the interface.
+The h_get_updates field is responsible for displaying the search button in the interface.
 It is calculated by code based on h_host, h_key, h_index_name, h_settings, but you can set the value manually.
-For example, disable it until the table settings are entered.
+For example, disable it until table settings are entered.

 {